curl/everything-curl/get/container.md

 ## Running curl seamlessly in container

 It is possible to make an alias to seamlessly run curl inside a container.
-Define an alias like the following:
+Define an alias for your Bash (ZSH, Fish, ...) shell shell:

 ```
 # Bash alias example